RamaEdge/forge-os/docs/build-on-macos.md

 - Check the [Architecture Documentation](architecture.md)
 - Review the [Implementation Plan](implementation_plan.md)
+- See [Toolchains Documentation](toolchains.md) for cross-compilation setup
+- See [Kernel Documentation](kernel.md) for kernel build details
 - Search existing issues in the project repository
 - Create a new issue with detailed error information